defencedog/orangepi3b_v2.1/MPV_FFPLAY_VPU_Youtube.md

 yt-dlp --list-formats <URL>
 ffplay -vcodec <CODEC> $(yt-dlp -f 270 -s -g <URL>) -autoexit -loglevel quiet
 ```
+Now you can use aforementioned keyboard shortcuts & to navigate the video use _Rclick_ on screen.
+You can remove `-loglevel quiet` if you want to see information related to `fd=` (frames dropped)

 ### FFPLAY as Media Player
 Create any named `<file>.sh` file `/home/<user>/.local/share/nautilus/scripts` & make it executable via `chmod +x <file>.sh` Contents will be as follows [The script will auto detect correct video type & select appropriate codec]